DavidHe1127/Mr.He_HandBook/DevOps/Azure/AKS/README.md

 - Apart from the main resource group created for cluster itself.
 Another resource group - Node Resource Group also automatically created to host other AKS components e.g Azure Disk when you create a PV.
 A load balancer when you create a load balancer service.
 DO NOT make ANY changes to node resource group.
 Best to configure deny rule on the group to prevent accidental changes.
 - To ensure your cluster operates reliably, you should run at least **2** nodes in the default node pool.

+### Node pools

+- Recommended to have 2 pools - 1 system node pool and 1 user node pool.
+- System node pool for hosting critical system pods such as `CoreDNS` and `metrics-server`. `kubernetes.azure.com/mode: system` label attached to system nodes.
+- System nodes allow app pods being scheduled on them but it's not encouraged.
+System pools osType must be Linux.
+- System pools must contain at least one node, and user node pools may contain zero or more nodes.
+- User node pool for hosting your application pods.
+- An AKS cluster must contain at least one system node pool with at least one node.

 ## Storage

 - Ephemeral OS disks are stored only on the host machine, When you don't explicitly request Azure managed disks for the OS, AKS defaults to ephemeral OS if possible for a given node pool configuration.

 ## Cert